 3. Learn New Tricks And Practice Old Ones

 A rainy day is a great time to learn some new tricks or to brush up on the basics.
 Learning the basic commands will help your dog with obedience and will build the bond that you and your pup share.
 It’s also a mental workout for your dog that will keep their brain busy.
 Start with the obvious ones like sit, stay, and come.
 Then you can gradually move on to harder tricks like shake or roll over.
 Before you know it, your pup will be jumping through hoops.
 Just be sure to mix it up and keep learning new things to keep your dog sharp.
 Remember that even old dogs can–and should–learn new tricks.

 An indoor obstacle course is a blast for you and your dog.
 Start simple with one piece of furniture and teach your dog to go over or under it.
 Be sure to give plenty of praise and rewards for each step.
 Once your dog has mastered one piece of furniture, you can step it up with another, or add blankets, pillows, and other objects.
 Get creative and channel your inner child that used to make pillow forts all the time.
 Eventually your dog will have the full routine down and get a great mental and physical workout.

 5. Fetch–And Not Just A Ball

 Your dog probably loves to play fetch with a ball or toy, but you can also use the game of fetch in different ways that will keep your dog thinking.
-You can train your dog to fetch his leash or your slippers, or he can bring toys to you for clean up, for example.
+You can train your dog to fetch their leash or your slippers, or they can bring toys to you for clean up, for example.
 You can even teach your pup to fetch specific toys by name and increase your dog’s vocabulary of human words.
 This is another chance for you to get creative, and your pup will appreciate the added mental challenge.